vduce/randa-kassis-website/public/articles/article7.md

 <h4>The Arab Spring: Caught Between a Siberian Winter and a Desert Summer – A Crisis of Extremes</h4>

 Published in Al-Hiwar al-Mutamaddin
 <br>
 4 August 2013

-The Arab Spring: The Formation of Consciousness and the Clash Between the Self and Repression
+<i>The Arab Spring: The Formation of Consciousness and the Clash Between the Self and Repression</i>

 What came to be known as the “Arab Spring” – as many prefer to call it – was the result of a complex accumulation of factors over decades.
 This reinforces the belief that it was not a spontaneous eruption but rather the outcome of psychological and social tensions, intensified by external stimuli that compelled millions to release their repressed internal frustrations.
 This release began gradually, eventually evolving into revolutions that toppled entrenched regimes plagued by corruption and authoritarianism.
 Each phase of this so-called “Spring” revealed its distinct manifestations of upheaval.